nayanashaji/why_bot/README.md

 - Member 2: Gabriel James – GEC Thrissur

 ### Project Description
-**WhyBot** is a brutally honest, passive-aggressive support system that gives you everything *except* the actual solution.
-Ask a question, and get a tool to solve it.
-If a tool can't be given, then behold the advice of Shakespeare and other famous characters!
+**WhyBot** is a useless AI that makes solutions a journey.
+Ask it to fix a bug, and it provides a blueprint for a new tool to solve it.
+For abstract problems?
+You get witty advice from Shakespeare.
+It's the peak of over-engineering for the Useless Projects by TinkerHub hackathon.

 ---